-Welcome to the De Bergkant Lodge, a small town secret along the Karoo’s Route 62 in the Western Cape province of South Africa.
+Welcome to De Bergkant Lodge, a small town secret off the Karoo’s Route 62 in the Western Cape province of South Africa.
 A fascinating four-hour drive out of the bustle of Cape Town, Prince Albert is an oasis of 4-star tranquility.
-Today, thanks to its current owners Michael and Renate, the De Bergkant Lodge is the high point of the town’s hospitality offering, set on lush lawns, with deep cool pools and spacious air-conditioned rooms which carry all the regality of the town’s name and the man himself, the imperial and renown Prince Albert, husband to Queen Victoria of England.
+Today, thanks to its current owners Michael and Renate, De Bergkant Lodge is the high point of the town’s hospitality offering, set on lush lawns, with deep cool pools and spacious air-conditioned rooms which carry all the regality of the town’s name and the man himself, the imperial and renown Prince Albert, husband to Queen Victoria of England.

-Ever since its early beginnings in 1858, the De Bergkant Lodge has always carried an air of heritage and harmony.
+Ever since its early beginnings in 1858, De Bergkant Lodge has always carried an air of heritage and harmony.
 The classic Cape Dutch building was a wedding present gifted to Helmuth Luttig and his bride Petronella, by her father Carel Lotz who was a master builder of the famous Prince Albert style gables.
 Today, it comprises of 9 luxury rooms and suites and encompasses a new Georgian building and a 1904 Victorian house set within the estate.
-Lauded a Heritage site both for its history of bonhomie and its current day ‘True Karoo Hospitality’ its popularity is underpinned by 5.0 out of 5.0 stars over 372 TripAdvisor.Com reviews and a dynamic 9.6 rating on Booking.Com.
+Lauded a Heritage site both for its history of bonhomie and its current day ‘True Karoo Hospitality’ its popularity is underpinned by 5.0 out of 5.0 stars over 376 TripAdvisor.Com reviews and a dynamic 9.6 rating on Booking.Com.

-Raising the De Bergkant Lodge to its title of ‘Exceptional’ wasn’t quick nor easy however.
+Raising De Bergkant Lodge to its title of ‘Exceptional’ wasn’t quick nor easy however.
 When Michael and Renate purchased the hotel from its previous owner in 2016, it was in a state of disrepair and neglect.
 Swiss precision stepped in and root canal renovations took place over all the buildings which are now modernised and maintained to 4-star quality, along with a newly reshaped Karoo garden featuring mostly indigenous plants and trees.
-It’s a sparkling and reassuring atmosphere of well-preserved South African history with an international standard in elite comfort and style which luxury overseas travelers have pinned firmly to their ‘favourites’ map – the De Bergkant Lodge hosts both local and international guests in equal measure throughout the year.
+It’s a sparkling and reassuring atmosphere of well-preserved South African history with an international standard in elite comfort and style which luxury overseas travelers have pinned firmly to their ‘favourites’ map – De Bergkant Lodge hosts both local and international guests in equal measure throughout the year.

 Rest and Respite

-Languish at any one of its three pools in the hot sultry afternoons, one is 15 m and one 10 m in length; or swim a few refreshing morning laps before a breakfast of kings served on the pool terrace where home-made croissants and breads, cultured yoghurts, eggs, fresh figs and German Black Forest ham speak of just some of the De Bergkant Lodge’s culinary delights.
+Languish at any one of its three pools in the hot sultry afternoons, one is 15 m and one 10 m in length; or swim a few refreshing morning laps before a breakfast of kings served on the pool terrace where home-made croissants and breads, cultured yoghurts, eggs, fresh figs and German Black Forest ham speak of just some of De Bergkant Lodge’s culinary delights.

 From here, your day is your own.
-Choose to do nothing, other than enjoy a steam or sauna followed by an in-room massage or get the most out your stay with the many adventure and cultural activities available.
-At dinner time, enjoy a pre-dinner Aperitif @ the De Bergkant Lodge's bar lounge and then amble down the main street to one of Prince Albert’s many restaurant offerings.
+Choose to do nothing other than enjoy a steam or sauna followed by an in-room massage or get the most out of your stay with the many adventure and cultural activities available.
+At dinner time, enjoy a pre-dinner Aperitif @ De Bergkant Lodge's bar lounge and then amble down the main street to one of Prince Albert’s many restaurant offerings.